DaniRuizPerez/RoboticsQLearning/README.md

 Robotic Q learning in C
 ============

 Q-learning is a model-free reinforcement learning technique, which is used to make a two-wheeled simulated robot learn how to reach the other side of twisted hallways.
-This was a project for the robotics in my senior year of my undergrad in computer science at UDC (Spain) and is implemented in C.
+This was a project for the robotics course in my senior year of my undergrad in computer science at UDC (Spain) and is implemented in C.

 ## Problem explanation